We accept Apple Pay Google Pay Quick and secure payment options.

 Issues on Argumentative Essay Topics

 In most cases, when people start writing an argumentative paper, they cannot define their themes clearly.
-Basically, argumentative essay topics mean a specific field of academic writing where people have to define their positions to prove them to the defined audience.
-Even if common essay topics are the general representations of themes, arguments must be specific.
-In other words, essay themes in argumentative writing must represent the question for debating or claim for a defined position.
+Basically, argumentative essay topics mean a specific field of academic writing where people have to define their positions to prove them to a target audience (Koons, 2021).
+Even if common essay topics are general representations of themes, arguments must be specific.
+In other words, essay themes in argumentative writing must represent a specific question for debating or claim for a defined position.

-An argumentative essay is a form of writing that requires authors to define a claim, present support, and address other competing claims.
-Basically, any written argument contains two main elements: a claim and support.
-In this case, the claim refers to the writer’s position on a specific topic.
-Also, any author’s position on a topic is the result of successful critical thinking where the logical foundation of the claim is viable.
-Then, the support element of the claim provides authors with the opportunity to provide reasons and complementary evidence and examples.
-Besides presenting evidence-based reasons, writers should explicitly describe the logical link that binds the reason, evidence, and claim.
-Mostly, the logical link may manifest in the form of deductive or inductive reasoning.
-Hence, argumentative papers are a crucial tool for college students in the conception and presentation of complex arguments.
+An argumentative essay topic is a form of writing that requires authors to define a claim, present support, and address other competing positions.
+Basically, any written argument contains two main elements: a claim and a support (Rogers, 2024).
+In this case, a central claim refers to a writer’s position on a specific topic.
+Furthermore, any author’s position on a topic is a result of successful critical thinking, where a logical foundation of a claim is viable.
+Then, a support element of a claim provides authors with an opportunity to provide reasons and complementary evidence and examples (Schulten, 2020).
+Besides presenting evidence-based reasons, writers should explicitly describe a logical link that binds a reason, evidence, and claim.
+Mostly, a logical link may manifest in a form of deductive or inductive reasoning.
+Hence, argumentative paper topics are a crucial tool for college students in an entire conception and presentation of complex arguments.

 Creating Arguments

-Before beginning to write an argumentative essay, it is important to analyze the proposed claim to determine its suitability in responding to a topic.
-For instance, the development of a convincing statement requires authors to identify all the assertions that may be associated with the theme.
-Basically, the process of looking for claims allows authors to broaden their knowledge regarding the topic and familiarise them with existing points of view on the controversial matter.
-Once writers build a knowledge base, they engage in research to find and evaluate any supporting data.
-In this case, the available data informs writers on the strength of individual claims surrounding the topic.
+Before beginning to write an argumentative essay on a topic, it is important to analyze a proposed claim to determine its suitability in responding to a central theme.
+For example, an entire development of a convincing statement requires authors to identify all the assertions that may be associated with a theme (Koons, 2021).
+Basically, a process of looking for claims allows authors to broaden their knowledge regarding a chosen topic and familiarise them with existing points of view on a controversial matter.
+Once writers build a knowledge base, they engage in research to find and evaluate any supporting data (Rogers, 2024).
+In this case, an available data informs writers on a strength of individual claims surrounding a main topic.
 Finally, authors identify warrants in each claim, which reveals assumptions that connect claims and evidence.
 At this point, writers can create a claim and defend it successfully.

 Logical Fallacies in Arguments

-Faulty reasoning causes the emergence of logical fallacies in the proposed claim.
-For example, hasty generalization, false cause, bandwagon effect, and circular reasoning are the common logical fallacies that students face, although there are numerous logical fallacies.
-Basically, hasty generalization occurs when authors make claims that lack adequate support to justify the broad application of the claim to a specific population.
-Then, the false cause fallacy arises in cases where writers assert causation, yet events may only share a loose or coincidental association.
-Further on, the fallacy of the bandwagon effect emerges when authors develop a claim based on popular opinion rather than evidence.
-In turn, circular reasoning may present if the support for the author’s claim is merely restatements of the claim.
-Therefore, writers should avoid logical fallacies that introduce irrationality into the argument at all costs.
+Faulty reasoning causes an entire emergence of logical fallacies in a proposed claim.
+For example, hasty generalization, false cause, bandwagon effect, and circular reasoning are common logical fallacies students face, although there are numerous logical fallacies (Schulten, 2020).
+Basically, hasty generalization occurs when authors make claims that lack adequate support to justify a broad application of a claim to a specific population.
+Then, a false cause fallacy arises in cases where writers assert causation, yet events may only share a loose or coincidental association (Koons, 2021).
+Further on, a fallacy of a bandwagon effect emerges when authors develop a claim based on popular opinion rather than evidence.
+In turn, circular reasoning may present if an entire support for an author’s claim is merely a restatement of a claim (Schulten, 2020).
+Therefore, writers should avoid logical fallacies that introduce irrationality into their argumentative essay topics at all costs.

 Mechanics of Arguments

-Writers should refrain from the utilization of emotional appeals in the presentation of arguments.
-Basically, emotional appeals may rely on fear, pity, and traditions, which have an innate influence over the readers.
-As a result, the statements below demonstrate the effect of emotional appeal on the arguments concerning the punishment of female offenders who have children:
+Writers should refrain from a particular utilization of emotional appeals in a presentation of arguments and topics.
+Basically, emotional appeals may rely on fear, pity, and traditions, which have an innate influence over readers (Schulten, 2020).
+As a result, statements below demonstrate a real effect of emotional appeal on arguments concerning a punishment of female offenders who have children:

 Emotional appeal: Female offenders who live in poverty and support their children should not be punished through imprisonment because they committed crimes to provide for their young children.

-Logical appeal: Female offenders with parental responsibilities should be eligible for parole upon completing a third of their sentence because it will relieve the pressure on the poorly funded foster care system.
+Logical appeal: Female offenders with parental responsibilities should be eligible for parole upon completing a third of their sentence because it will relieve a pressure on a poorly funded foster care system.

-Accordingly, the persuasive quality of an argument must stem from its appeal as a logical argument rather than its ability to prey on the audience’s emotions.
+Accordingly, a persuasive quality of an argument on a topic must stem from its appeal as a logical argument rather than its ability to prey on audience’s emotions.

-The use of slanted language in the presentation of an argument complicates the interpretation of an argument due to the blurring effect of word connotations.
-Basically, there are words that people tend to associate with positive or negative connotations due to the regular use of the words in everyday communication.
-In this case, an author may decide to refer to the people who participate in rallies as “concerned citizens” or “mob” in debating the use of violence as a means of rebellion against government oppression.
-The latter label can cause the audience to develop a negative perception of the rally participants.
-In contrast, the former label has a positive view of the people engaged in the rally.
-Consequently, words selected in composing an argument may influence the readers’ first impression by triggering connotations.
+A particular use of slanted language in a presentation of an argument complicates an interpretation of an argument due to a blurring effect of word connotations.
+For example, there are words that people tend to associate with positive or negative connotations due to a regular use of these words in everyday communication (Koons, 2021).
+In this case, an author may decide to refer to people who participate in rallies as “concerned citizens” or “mob” in debating a specific use of violence as a means of rebellion against government oppression.
+The latter label can cause a target audience to develop a negative perception of rally participants.
+In contrast, the former label has a positive view of people engaged in such a rally.
+Consequently, words selected in composing various argumentative topics may influence a reader’s first impression by triggering connotations.
 Hence, authors should steer clear of slanted language.

 Developing an Argumentative Essay Topic

-The first step in developing an argumentative essay is the identification of a controversial issue.
-Basically, controversial issues are readily identifiable because they are dominant in discourse within a discipline or social environment.
-Based on the controversial issue, an individual develops a tentative topic, which broadly defines an aspect of the controversial issue.
-Then, writers develop a debatable question and provide at least two answers to the question.
-After confirming that the question may have more than one answer, authors use the preferred answer to create the theme for their argumentative papers.
+A first step in developing an argumentative essay topic is an identification of a controversial issue.
+Basically, controversial issues are readily identifiable because they are dominant in discourse within a discipline or social environment (Rogers, 2024).
+Based on a specific controversial issue, an individual develops a tentative topic, which broadly defines an aspect of a chosen problem.
+Then, writers develop a debatable question and provide at least two answers to a central question (Schulten, 2020).
+After confirming that a question may have more than one answer, authors use a preferred answer to create a central theme for their argumentative papers.

 Controversial issue: Racism